Selective reaction of sulfanilamide with acetic anhydride catalyzed by stannous oxide nanoparticles

 Authors

-1 PhD student, Department of Chemistry, Roudhen Branch, Islamic Azad University, Roudhen, Iran
+1 Department of Chemistry, Roudhen Branch, Islamic Azad University, Roudhen, Iran

-3 Assistant Prof. of Applied Chemistry Research Group, ACECR-Tehran Organization, Tehran, Iran.
+2 Applied Chemistry Research Group, ACECR-Tehran Organization, Tehran, Iran

-4 Researcher; PhD in Nanobiotechnology; University of Tehran
+3 Researcher; PhD in Nanobiotechnology, University of Tehran, Tehran, Iran

 Abstract